-Weatherhouse describes itself as “A safe space for women and people of color” and was founded by Deonna Weatherly and Tiera Hollanquest in 2021.
+Weatherhouse describes itself as “A safe space for women and people of color” and was founded by Deonna Weatherly in 2021.
+Tiera Hollanquest is the Executive Director of the production company.
 They aim to provide opportunities to people of color in the entertainment industry and are committed to amplifying work from underrepresented creators.

 Nowhere is the intersection of underrepresentation more prominent than among students of color like Davis.
 As writer, director, and editor of the film, Davis led a team of women of color high school students from Herron High School, Herron-Riverside High School, KIPP Indy Legacy High, and Purdue Polytechnic High School.

 Earlier this year, The Mind Trust awarded Weatherhouse a School-Community Partnership Investment (SCPI) to provide funding and resources to produce a student-led film.
 Lauren I. Peterson, The Mind Trust’s Senior Director of Community Engagement, spoke to the importance of SCPIs in saying, “We really believe it takes a village to educate students and provide the opportunities they deserve.
 We are incredibly proud to provide financial support to help organizations like Weatherhouse execute their goals and inspire student creativity and success.”

 When The Mind Trust first awarded Weatherhouse a SCPI, Davis was doing an internship at the Harrison Center.
 Staff there knew about Davis’ love of film and mentioned the Heartland Film Festival to her.
 Then Weatherhouse contacted her about an opportunity: the chance to write and produce an original film with secured funding.
 Davis jumped right in.